 The actual Chopped studio kitchen has enough ovens, appliances and counter space to accommodate four chefs, all cooking at the same time.
 Chances are your own kitchen does not have this same type of set up, but that does not mean you can’t throw a Master Chef party that’s just as much fun.

-You can either adapt the format of the show to suit the abilities of your home kitchen, or find a location that provides more cooking space.
+You can either adopt the format of the show to suit the abilities of your home kitchen or find a location that provides more cooking space.